 According to the first paragraph, amendments to conditions are permitted provided that the offer becomes more favourable for the shareholders as a result of the amendments and that at least two weeks of the acceptance period remain following the amendment.
 The assessment as to whether the offer becomes more favourable for the shareholders as a result of an amendment is to be made based on each individual condition.
-For example, it is permitted to increase a cash offer or to increase the cash component of an offer which consists of a combination of shares and cash.
-On the other hand, it is not permitted to reduce the share component and simultaneously increase the cash component.
+For example, it is permitted to increase a cash offer or to increase the cash consideration in an offer which consists of a combination of shares and cash.
+On the other hand, it is not permitted, for example, to reduce the share consideration even if the cash consideration is increased simultaneously.
 What changes are permitted in each individual case is for the Swedish Securities Council to determine.